ProjectEvergreen/greenwood/www/pages/getting-started/project-setup.md

 ### Installing Greenwood
 With Greenwood installed, you will be able to use its CLI to power the development of your project though automated scripts and configuration.

 First thing we need to do is generate a _package.json_ file so we can install Greenwood.
-The easist way to do that is by running `npm init` from the root directory of where you want to start your project:
+The easiest way to do that is by running `npm init` from the root directory of where you want to start your project:
 ```shell
 # hit enter to accept all defaults, or provide your own values
 $ npm init